 Translated version of this PSD: Serbian

-The provision of debt financing in an amount of up to EUR 90 million to Beo Cista Energija d.o.o Beograd, a limited liability company established with the sole purpose of operating and financing the Belgrade Solid Waste PPP project under a Design, Build, Finance, Operate, Transfer (DBFOT) scheme, and owned by consortium of Suez and Itochu.
+The provision of debt financing in an amount of up to EUR 70 million to Beo Cista Energija d.o.o Beograd, a limited liability company established with the sole purpose of operating and financing the Belgrade Solid Waste PPP project under a Design, Build, Finance, Operate, Transfer (DBFOT) scheme, and owned by consortium of Suez, Itochu and Marguerite Fund.
 The operation will enable the company to finance, construct and operate landfill and facilities for treatment and disposal of collected residual municipal waste generated in thirteen municipalities of the City of Belgrade for a volume of approximately 510,000 tons/year and treatment of Construction and Demolition Waste (CDW) in a volume of approximately 200,000 tons/year generated in its territory.

 The transition impact stems from the following two transition qualities:

 The client is a newly established special purpose vehicle, Beo Clean Energy, incorporated in Serbia in September 2017 by Suez-Itochu consortium (50/50), with purpose of building, operating and financing the Project.
 In October 2018, Marguerite Fund joined the consortium as a third equity partner.
 The Sponsors (Suez, Itochu and Marguerite Fund) invest on 40:40:20 basis.